Avicus/Issues/README.md

 * Re-create an issue if it was closed.
 * Attempt to attack the issues page with malicious intent such as trolling or general misconduct that doesn't belong.
 * Add comments such as :+1:, +1 or "I like this idea"
 * Submit ideas here, instead discuss them with other players on the forums.
 Post ideas in [Server Feedback](https://avicus.net/forums?topic_id=32).
+The only exception to this is if the feature has already been confirmed by the developers themselves.

 ### Title